mfkiwl/advanced-plls/README.md

 For any issues or questions, please open an issue in the GitHub repository.

-## Planning on the steps for implementing Felix suggestions (Written by Rodrigo at 03/03/2025)

-### Adding features: **Adaptive AR/RBF modules**
+## Roadmap for Features Implementations

+This section consolidates the current progress on the Adaptive AR/RBF modules with the planned future enhancements.
+The roadmap is organized into key areas covering smoothing, filtering, augmentation, adaptability, and Bayesian estimation.

+*Note: The Stashed status signifies that this features will only be possibly implemented later, and it is not a priority for now.*

+---

+### 1. Completed Work

+- **AR Parameter Estimation:**
-1. use the aryule instead of ARfit for now, or at least look if it is possible to remove the intercept vector from the parameter estimation of the arfit function;
+  - **Aryule vs. ARfit:** Use the aryule method (or modify ARfit to remove the intercept vector).
+    **Status:** Done!
-2. Introduce Block AR model parameter estimation algorithm;
+  - **Block AR Model:** Introduced the Block AR model parameter estimation algorithm.
+    **Status:** Done!
-3. Introduce Sliding AR model parameter estimation algorithm;
+  - **Sliding AR Model:** Introduced the Sliding AR model parameter estimation algorithm.
-4. Introduce the Dual Kalman filter algoritm from Frederieke.
-If it is necessary to use the error state instead of the actual states, avoid this for now, since it'd be necessary to refactor a big part of the code.
+    **Status:** Done!

+---

+### 2. Planned Features

+#### 2.1.
+Smoothing and Filtering
+**Status:** Stashed.
+- **Kalman Smoother:** Implement a Kalman Smoother.
+  **Status:** Stashed.
+- **Classical Batch Smoothing:** Implement a classical batch smoothing technique.
+  **Status:** Stashed.

+#### 2.3.
+New Augmentation Models to implement
+- **Discrete Wiener Augmentation:** Implement an augmentation model using a second discrete Wiener model.
+- **ARIMA Augmentation:** Implement an ARIMA augmentation model.

+#### 2.2.
+Adaptive Augmentation Models
+- **Dual Kalman Filter:** Introduce the Dual Kalman filter algorithm from Frederieke.
+  *Note:* Avoid using the error state (to prevent major refactoring).
+  **Status:** Stashed.
+(We've observed under the development of online learning AR models that it did not helped the single-frequency KF to not track the refractive + diffractive phase fluctuations.
+In addition, when the models are only trained with the diffractive phase, they present unmeaningful estimates of diffractive phase under refractive + diffractive phase scenario.)
-5. Introduce the RBF model which could be configured for any amount of neurons.
+- **RBF Network:** Introduce an RBF model that can be configured with any number of neurons.

-### Stashed features:
-1. Add Kalman/Classical smoothing option.
-2. Maybe we could also try to implement multi-frequency carrier
- - (Rodrigo): I think that we need to first figure out how to properly avoid cycle-slips using AR/RBF modules on single-frequency carrier phase tracking.
+  **Status:** Stashed.

+#### 2.4.
+Adaptability and Covariance Estimation
+- **Robust Covariance Estimation:** Develop robust techniques for estimating state and measurement covariances.
+  **Status:** Under Development.
+- **Reinforcement Learning for Covariances:** Implement a reinforcement learning network technique to adapt state and measurement covariances.
+  **Status:** Under Development.

+#### 2.5.
+Bayesian Estimation Techniques
+- **Extended Kalman Filter:** Implement the Extended Kalman Filter.
+  **Status:** Under Development.
+- **Unscented Kalman Filter:** Implement the Unscented Kalman Filter.
+  **Status:** Under Development.
+- **Cubature Kalman Filter:** Implement the Cubature Kalman Filter.
+  **Status:** Under Development.
+- **Particle Filters:** Explore Particle filters **Status:** Stashed.

+## 2.6.
+Multi-frequency Models
+---
+- **Multi-Frequency Carrier Tracking:** Explore multi-frequency carrier phase tracking after addressing cycle-slip avoidance on single-frequency carrier phase tracking.
+  **Status:** Stashed.
+(I think it'd be interesting to first stress out the single-frequency tracking scenario as much as possible before going into this.)

 ## License
 This project is licensed under the [Your License Name Here] License.